 Subd.
 6. Stay.
 When an appeal is taken by thea defendant files an appeal, this does not stay, the execution of the judgment or sentence shall not be stayed unless a stay is granted by the trial court district court judge or a judge of the appellate court grants a stay.
 Subd.
+6. Stay.
+When a defendant files an appeal, this does not stay execution of the judgment or sentence unless a district court judge or a judge of the appellate court grants a stay.
+Subd.
 7. Release of Defendant.

-- (1) Conditions of Release.
-Upon appeal, if the If a defendant appeals, and a court grants a stay-under subd.
-6 of this rule, Rule 6.02, subds.
+Subd.
+7. Release of Defendant.
+(1) Conditions of Release.
+Upon appeal, if the If a defendant appeals, and a court grants a stay under subd.
+6 of this rule, Rule 6.02 , subds.
 1 and 2, govern the conditions for defendant's release and the factors determining the conditions of release shall be governed by Rule 6.02, subd.
 1 and subd.
 2, except as hereinafter provided by this rule.
-The court shall-must also take into consideration that the defendant may be compelled to serve the sentence imposed before the appellate court has an opportunity to decides the case. - (2) Burden of Proof.
-Release If a defendant was sentenced to incarceration, a court must not grant release pending appeal from a judgment of conviction upon which the defendant was sentenced to incarceration shall not be granted unless the defendant establishes to the court's satisfaction of the court that: - (a) the appeal is not frivolous or taken for delay; and - (b) there is no substantial risk exists: - (i) that the defendant will notfail tofail to appear to answer the judgment following the conclusion of the appellate proceedings; and - (ii) that the defendant is notwill likely to commit a serious crime, intimidate witnesses, or otherwise interfere with the administration of justice, and that the appeal is not frivolous or taken for delay. - (3) Application for Release Pending Appeal.
+The court shall must also take into consideration that the defendant may be compelled to serve the sentence imposed before the appellate court has an opportunity to decides the case.
+(1) Conditions of Release.
+If a defendant appeals, and a court grants a stay, Rule 6.02, subds.
+1 and 2, govern the conditions for defendant's release and the factors determining the conditions of release, except as provided by this rule.
+The court must also take into consideration that the defendant may be compelled to serve the sentence imposed before the appellate court decides the case.
+(2) Burden of Proof.
+Release If a defendant was sentenced to incarceration, a court must not grant release pending appeal from a judgment of conviction upon which the defendant was sentenced to incarceration shall not be granted -unless the defendant establishes (2) Burden of Proof.
+If a defendant was sentenced to incarceration, a court must not grant release pending appeal from a judgment of conviction unless the defendant establishes to the court's satisfaction that: to the court's satisfaction of the court that : (a) the appeal is not frivolous or taken for delay; and (b) there is no substantial risk evicts: (a) the appeal is not frivolous or taken for delay; and (b) no substantial risk exists: exists: (i) that the defendant will notfail tofail to appear to answer the judgment following the conclusion of the appellate proceedings; and (ii) that the defendant is notwill likely to commit a serious crime, intimidate witnesses, or otherwise interfere with the administration of justice; and that the appeal is not frivolous or taken for delay. (i) that the defendant will fail to appear to answer the judgment following the conclusion of the appellate proceedings; and (ii) that the defendant will likely commit a serious crime, intimidate witnesses, or otherwise interfere with the administration of justice.
+(3) Application for Release Pending Appeal.
+Application for release pending (3) Application for Release Pending Appeal.
+A defendant must first apply to the appeal shall be made in the first instanceA defendant must first apply to the district court for release pending appeal to the trial court.
+If the trialdistrict court deniesrefuses release pending appeal, or imposes conditions of release, the court shallmust state on the record the reasons for the action taken.